Carra99/carra99.github.io/index.md

 ## About

 Originally from Tuscany, Italy.
-Currently a PhD student at [WIS](https://www.weizmann.ac.il) in [Ruth Scherz-Shouval lab](https://www.weizmann.ac.il/Biomolecular_Sciences/Scherz).
+After completing my bachelor and master degrees in Biotechnology in Italy I moved to Israel to pursue a PhD at [WIS](https://www.weizmann.ac.il) in [Ruth Scherz-Shouval lab](https://www.weizmann.ac.il/Biomolecular_Sciences/Scherz).

 ## Outside the lab
 Addicted to running to escape the troubles of daily life.